priyanshu0007-bit/10123-Zomato_Landing_page/README.md

-#This is my zomato landing page clone
+# This is my zomato landing page clone

-changes made at git
+## done with first commit

+#setup created here for application